Raed Salah: 2003 conviction for Hamas fundraising

-2007 alleged spitting incident
+2007 spitting incident

-In 2010, Salah was arrested for having spitted in the face of an Israeli policeman while shouting at him "You are racist murderers.
+In 2010, Salah was arrested for having spat in the face of an Israeli policeman while shouting at him "You are racist murderers.
 You have no dignity" during a protest in 2007 in the Old City of Jerusalem.
 He denied those charges.
 The court initially sentenced him to nine months in prison but reduced the sentence to five months.

 In a related case, the court acquitted Salah of charges of rioting and "involvement in an illegal gathering" in connection with the protest.
 A judge ruled that the charges, brought by police, were "inconsistent with witness testimony and video evidence produced by the defence".

 When Salah was released from prison in December 2010, every Palestinian leader in Israel visited and paid their respects to him.
 Over 30,000 of his supporters gathered to express their commitment to protecting al-Aqsa.

-2007 East Jerusalem sermon
+2007 East Jerusalem blood libel sermon

-In 2007, Salah held a sermon in a mosque in East Jerusalem following archaeological digs close to al-Aqsa.
+In 2007, Salah held a sermon in a mosque in East Jerusalem following archaeological digs near the Mughrabi Gate, which leads up the Temple Mount and the al-Aqsa compound.
 During the sermon he said:

 We [Muslims] have never allowed ourselves to knead [the dough for] the bread that breaks the fast in the holy month of Ramadan with children's blood.
 Whoever wants a more thorough explanation, let him ask what used to happen to some children in Europe, whose blood was mixed in with the dough of the [Jewish] holy bread.

 Israeli newspapers at the time wrote that Salah accused Jews of historically having used children's blood to bake bread, an anti-Semitic blood libel.
 The comments resurfaced in 2011, during Saleh's detainment in Britain.
 He claimed that his intent wasn't to repeat a blood libel and that his use of the term "holy bread" showed that he weren't referring to Jews since there is no holy bread in Judaism.
 The pro-Palestinian British press monitoring organization Middle East Monitor produced a report titled The Sheikh Raed Affair, defending Salah.
 Other organizations disputed Salah's claims.

 In 2013, Salah was tried for incitement to violence and racism for his 2007 sermon and convicted of incitement to violence but not to racism, and sentenced to eight months in prison in March 2014.
 Prosecutors appealed Salah's acquittal on the racism charge and the appeals court overturned the acquittal in November 2014, finding Salah guilty of incitement to racism for his "blood libel" comments.
 In March 2015, the court sentenced him to eleven months in prison.
 Salah appealed to the Supreme Court which in April 2016 reduced his sentence to nine months because the sermon happened a long time ago and Salah had not committed similar offenses since then.

 Salah began serving his sentence in May 2016 and was placed in solitary confinement.
 An Israeli court in October rejected the Al Mezan Center for Human Rights's appeal to end his isolation.
 Salah began a hunger strike in November protesting the conditions under which he was held.